microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 To complete this challenge successfully, you should be able to:
 - Articulate Responsible AI principles with OpenAI
-- Methods and approaches for evaluating LLMs
+- Demonstrate methods and approaches for evaluating LLMs
-- Tools available to identify and mitigate harms in LLMs
+- Identify tools available to identify and mitigate harms in LLMs

 ## Additional Resources